mnorin/kyocera-ppd-installer/README.md

 P.S.
 ====

-Unfortunatelly, I don't have any Kycera devices anymore, so I will not be able to test any fixes.
+Unfortunatelly, I don't have any Kyocera devices anymore, so I will not be able to test any fixes.
 So, it would be nice to hear from you

 Changes